 Charlton House is built of the red brick characteristic of the period, relieved with white stone quoins and dressings.
 Its shape is that of a shallow H, an oblong with slightly projecting cross pieces at each end.
 Externally, the chief features are the richly decorated porch which stands in a bay projecting from the middle of the west front.
 Internally the house is remarkable for the plaster-work of the ceilings, the numerous interesting chimney-pieces, and the staircase.

 By the 1830's the house was in need of renovation.
-Sir Thomas Maryon-Wilson, grandson of Sir Thomas and Dame Jane, Started extensive modernisation of the property, installing a bathroom, wardrobe rooms and later the minstrel gallery across the hall.
+Sir Thomas Maryon-Wilson, grandson of Sir Thomas and Dame Jane, Started extensive modernisation of the property, installing a bathroom, wardrobe rooms and later the musicians' gallery across the hall.
 In his youth he had gone on a Grand Tour of Europe where he acquired a taste for antiques.
 The house was filled with his collections and the grounds with wild animals such as wolves, bears, eagles and reindeer.

 Alterations have been made over the years, both inside and out, by all of the owners, however.
 The original chimneys are no longer there having been replaced by mock Tudor ones.
 The stables block used to be of three parts now there are only two.
 The garden house, thought to be designed by Inigo Jones, at one time used as public conveniences, is now empty.